I’ll never forget when project estimation was used against my team.

 But the marketing team needs a schedule.

-This team relies on your estimates to know when to focus on the work for your team.
-Delays affect the marketing schedule for the entire business.
+This team relies on your estimates to know when to prioritize your team’s new feature.
+Delays affect the marketing roadmap for the entire business.

 The trick is knowing when to share your estimates.